Tuesday, July 14, 2020

 The night fog of war

 Like others in this time of COVID, I’ve re-watched the whole series, which I think will rate as one of the great modern myths.
 Unlike Joseph Campbell who looked back to the ancient Bible, to old Greece legends, Roman heroes or Nordic sagas as Western European myths, modern societies create their own myths all the time.
-GoT and JRR Martin was inspired by Tolkein’s prior Lord of the Rings – a 20th century British book with far more current power than Campbell’s citations.
+GoT and JRR Martin was inspired by Tolkien’s prior Lord of the Rings – a 20th century British book with far more current power than Campbell’s citations.
 Modern myths actually translate through films, TV series or books now - these are the new myth-makers.
 The classicist Campbellites, and even the Jungians, should catch up.

 I too was disappointed by the Season 8 Winterfell night battle with the Night King, his blue-eyed dragon, White Walkers and his zombie wights.
 It was scattered, jumpy, hard to see what was happening and most of all allowed many key characters to stay alive.
 Absolutely unlikely that each would be surrounded by an aggressive clot of zombies and still survive.
 6 died – little Lady Mormont, Jorah Mormont, Theon Greyjoy, Beric Dondarrion of the Brotherhood Without Banners, one of the lead Dothraki and Melisandre, the Red Priestess.
 But why did Podrick survive?
 Or Robert’s bastard Gendry?
 Or even Ser/Lady Brienne?
 Or Grey Worm?
 Or Davos Seaworth?
 This preservation of lead characters was forecast in Season 6 & 7 as fewer died in those seasons.
 This signified the increased control by the show runners, who favored familiar ‘heroic’ individualist framing.